Veterinary internal medicine refers to the practice of treating diseases and disorders of pets' internal systems.

 Our vets have years of combined experience diagnosing and treating difficult cases, including brain and nervous system disorders, lung disease, and tumors.

-At Animal Health Services, we have a handful of diagnostic tools and treatment options available for our use.
+At Animal Health Services of Cave Creek, we have a handful of diagnostic tools and treatment options available for our use.

 We are equipped to manage patients with various disorders or diseases and can offer alternative therapies for pets that aren't responding well to standard procedures.

 If your cat or dog is displaying symptoms of an internal issue, your vet will implement a complete physical examination of your pet in order to diagnose the condition and develop a treatment plan that is customized to their needs.